-Conditional admission may be given to a student with an ACT (or equivalent SAT) composite score of 16-18 or a cumulative high school GPA of 2.0-2.49.
+First-time freshmen will be admitted on a conditional or unconditional basis based on whether they meet a number of criteria (e.g., grade point average, prior course work).
 Conditionally admitted students are required to participate in transitional programs and/or skill building courses during the first year.
 Students whose preparation or record is marginal may need more than four years to complete their program.
 Conditional admission may also be assigned to transfer or readmitted students who have not maintained good academic standing or satisfactory academic progress (see Academic Regulations and Procedures (p.
-37)).
+40)).